 11In terms of utilization of loans, the share of households having consumer loans for different self-reported objectives varies as follows: 54% for household durables, 30% for clothing, 22% for debt consolidation, 11% for vehicles, 9% for medical treatment, 9% for home improvement and 5% for vacations (EFH, 2014).

-12For further detail on the evolution of interest rate regulation in the Chilean credit market, see Flores et al. (2005), Hurtado (2015), and SBIF (2017b).
+12For more detail on the history of interest rate regulation in Chile, see Hurtado (2015), and SBIF (2017b).